Ocean Isle Beach house fire: Aftermath

 Ocean Isle Beach officials and citizens responded to the scene expressing both shock over unprecedented tragedy in the small community and offered concern and support to families and to other students.
-Between 35 and 50 from the University of North Carolina had been staying at other homes close by for a service event of their fraternal organization, and had interacted socially with the occupants of the house that burned earlier in the weekend.
+Between 35 and 50 students from the University of North Carolina had been staying at other homes close by for a service event of their fraternal organization, and had interacted socially with the occupants of the house that burned earlier in the weekend.
 Some of these students had witnessed the fire and aftermath.

 At the end of the week, the burned-out house stood visible behind a safety fence.
 Nearby, an aluminum cross made by three area residents and surrounded by seven small crosses, one for each fire victim, was the centerpiece of an impromptu memorial of flowers and other items such as stuffed animals and personal notes of condolences were placed by residents and neighbors of Ocean Isle Beach and the surrounding community.

 Across North and South Carolina, and in Ohio, funeral and memorial services were held for those who died.
 In South Carolina, The State.com website created a memorial audio/slideshow presentation.

 Upon learning of the disaster Sunday morning, a USC official flew to the scene to assist local authorities, students and families.
 Meanwhile, at Ocean Isle Beach, church leaders and social workers remained close by all day to offer grief counseling and other support as might be needed, even as the universities back in South Carolina prepared to do so as well.
 Other Ocean Isle Beach residents brought food and drinks to share with those working on the grim task of removing the victims and others handling duties on-site.
 Fire Chief Yoho said that counseling and support will also be made available for his firefighters, especially some of the younger ones involved in recovering the victims.

 Local news media reported that the beach house was torn down the week of November 19.
 By Thanksgiving Day, all that was left at the scene was an empty, sand-filled lot.